PSR B1620−26 b: Detection and discovery

-Like nearly all extrasolar planets discovered prior to 2008, PSR B1620−26 b was originally detected through the Doppler shifts its orbit induces on radiation from the star it orbits (in this case, changes in the apparent pulsation period of the pulsar).
+Like nearly all extrasolar planets discovered prior to 2008, PSR B1620-26 b was originally detected through the Doppler shifts its orbit induces on radiation from the star it orbits (in this case, changes in the apparent pulsation period of the pulsar).
 In the early 1990s, a group of astronomers led by Donald Backer, who were studying what they thought was a binary pulsar, determined that a third object was needed to explain the observed Doppler shifts.
 Within a few years, the gravitational effects of the planet on the orbit of the pulsar and white dwarf had been measured, giving an estimate of the mass of the third object that was too small for it to be a star.
 The conclusion that the third object was a planet was announced by Stephen Thorsett and his collaborators in 1993.

 The study of the planetary orbit allowed the mass of the white dwarf star to be estimated as well, and theories of the formation of the planet suggested that the white dwarf should be young and hot.
 On July 10, 2003, the detection of the white dwarf and confirmation of its predicted properties were announced by a team led by Steinn Sigurdsson, using observations from the Hubble Space Telescope.
 It was at a NASA press briefing that the name Methuselah was introduced, capturing press attention around the world.

 Name

-While the designation PSR B1620−26 b is not used in any scientific papers, the planet is listed in the SIMBAD database as PSR B1620−26 b.
-Some popular sources use the designation PSR B1620−26 c to refer to the planet, as it was described as the third member of a triple system (composed of the planet and two stars).
-This designation doesn't appear in the SIMBAD database, and more modern naming conventions use a separated lettering system where lower-case letters to refer to planets and upper-case letters to designate stars (e.g. Gliese 667C c is the 'd' planet orbiting Gliese 667C, which is the 'D' star of a triple system), making PSR B1620−26 b the designation for a planet orbiting both stars of the PSR B1620−26 system.
-Neither usage is employed in the scientific literature with respect to the PSR B1620−26 planet.
+While the designation PSR B1620-26 b is not used in any scientific papers, the planet is listed in the SIMBAD database as PSR B1620-26 b.
+Some popular sources use the designation PSR B1620-26 c to refer to the planet, as it was described as the third member of a triple system (composed of the planet and two stars).
+This designation does not appear in the SIMBAD database, and more modern naming conventions use a separated lettering system where lower-case letters to refer to planets and upper-case letters to designate stars (e.g. Gliese 667 Cc is the 'c' planet orbiting Gliese 667C, which is the 'C' star of a triple system), making PSR B1620-26 b the designation for a planet orbiting both stars of the PSR B1620-26 system.
+Neither usage is employed in the scientific literature with respect to the PSR B1620-26 planet.

 Though not officially recognized, the name "Methuselah" is commonly used for the planet in popular articles.
-This name is usually used as the informal name to show the similarities to the planets of the Solar System, while the "latter name" is used astronomically.
+This name is usually used as the informal name to show the similarities to the planets of the Solar System, while the "letter name" is used astronomically.
 Methuselah is the only planet to have received a biblical name or nickname, although three other extrasolar planets have been unofficial mythological nicknames (just like in the Solar System), those planets being Dimidium, originally dubbed "Bellerophon"; Gliese 581 g, sometimes called "Zarmina," or even more rarely "Zarmina's World" or "Zarmina's Planet"; and HD 209458 b, occasionally referred to as "Osiris."